top of page

 Although the ending to this skit with its privileged air of complacency is disappointing, it still taps into the pulse of what many of us were feeling----despondence and the paralysis of shock.

-This book has been years in the making, taking dozens of twists and turns that have mirrored the most defining moments in my current and past life.
-The characters’ names have changed as many times as the plot.
-Over the years, I have seen my written and artistic style evolve into what it is today.
-I’ve also learned a great deal of World War II history.
+This book has been years in the making, shaped by countless twists and turns that have mirrored the most defining moments of both my current and past life.
+The characters' names have changed as often as the plot.
+Over time, my writing and artistic style have evolved into what they are today.
+Along the way, I’ve immersed myself in the depths of World War II history.

-The story that’s presented here, along with my rage, and twisted World War II obsession didn’t develop overnight.
-But it all came to a head on Election Day.
-The political tide had shifted for the worse.
-It was a “Fuck You” day of celebration.
+The accounts in these pages—along with my rage and relentless fixation on the war—didn’t emerge overnight.
+But everything came to a head on Election Day.
+The political tide had turned for the worse.

-Then, in spite of hours of prayer and ritual to alter destiny, inauguration day arrived.
-Many of us commiserated.
-We were grieve-stricken, in shock.
-Following Election Day, I consumed edibles on a regular basis, secretly “sheet-caking” multiple times a week.
-Then it dawned on me one evening, nearly blitzed: This incompetent leader could destroy humanity.
+Then, despite hours of prayer and ritual to alter destiny, Inauguration Day arrived.
+Many of us grieved together, stunned and hollowed out by shock.
+In the weeks after Election Day, I numbed myself with edibles, secretly “sheet-caking” multiple times a week.
+Then, one evening—nearly blitzed—it hit me: this incompetent and narcissistic leader could destroy humanity.

-I slip into apocalyptic visions and this frightening moment is suddenly over-shadowed by my own past.
+I slip into apocalyptic visions, and suddenly, this terrifying moment is eclipsed by something even more haunting—my own past.

 The All-Consuming, Dark Obsession